mkj-gram/rover-android/docs/android/fcm-setup.md

 Head to the [Firebase Console](https://console.firebase.google.com/) and ensure you are logged in with an appropriate Google account for your project.
-Select 'Add a new project', or, if you have already created one, select it.
+Select "Add a new project", or, if you have already created one, select it.
 ![Welcome to Firebase screen]({{ "/assets/android/fcm-setup/welcome-to-firebase.png" | absolute_url }})

-On the project "Getting Started" page, you can then select 'Add Firebase to your Android app'.
+On the project "Getting Started" page, you can then select "Add Firebase to your Android app".
 ![Getting Started screen on Firebase]({{ "/assets/android/fcm-setup/firebase-get-started.png" | absolute_url }})

 Fill in your app’s package name and visible name.
 ![Add Firebase to your Android app]({{ "/assets/android/fcm-setup/add-firebase-to-android.png" | absolute_url }})

-Press `Register App`.
+Press "Register App".
 Google will then direct you to download a `google-services.json` file, drop it into your Android project’s file tree, and then direct you to add the Firebase SDK to your app’s `build.gradle` files.